-Whenever I used to hear the words “Center Time” I immediately thought about early childhood classrooms.
+Whenever I used to hear the words "Center Time" I immediately thought about early childhood classrooms.
 However, that notion changed in 2008 when I created a Poetry Station for my fourth graders.
 The Poetry Station was created for students to use during the "morning work" period of the school day.
 It was a choice, not… Continue reading (Writing) Center Time for Older Students

-I recently read Michael Putnam’s article, “Running the Race to Improve Self-Efficacy,” in the Winter 2009 Issue of the Kappa Delta Pi Record.
-Putnam asserts, “I have complete confidence that you too could run a marathon; but it takes a plan, plenty of hard work and dedication, and a belief in yourself.
+I recently read Michael Putnam's article, "Running the Race to Improve Self-Efficacy," in the Winter 2009 Issue of the Kappa Delta Pi Record.
+Putnam asserts, "I have complete confidence that you too could run a marathon; but it takes a plan, plenty of hard work and dedication, and a belief in yourself.
 Running the race… Continue reading Self-Efficacy in Writing Workshop